refayathaque/azure-104-notes/README.md

   - Performance Monitor: You can monitor network connectivity across cloud deployments & on-premises locations, multiple data centers, & branch offices & mission-critical multi-tier applications or microservices.
 With Performance Monitor, you can detect network issues before users complain.
   - Service Connectivity Monitor: You can monitor the connectivity from your users to the services you care about, determine what infrastructure is in the path, & identify where network bottlenecks occur.
 You can know about outages before your users, & see the exact location of the issues along your network path.
   - ExpressRoute Monitor: Monitor end-to-end connectivity & performance between your branch offices & Azure, over Azure ExpressRoute.
-- Network Watcher - _Regional_ service that enables you to monitor & diagnose conditions at the network scenario level - You need to enable it for your specific region - **Use case:** You can verify rules set up in NSGs by performing the "IP flow verify", where you can simulate traffic in & out of a VM & see if the remote/local IP/port combination is being allowed to flow
+- Network Watcher - _Regional_ service that enables you to monitor & diagnose conditions at the network scenario level - You need to enable it for your specific region
+  - **Use case:** You can verify rules set up in NSGs by performing the "IP flow verify", where you can simulate traffic in & out of a VM & see if the remote/local IP/port combination is being allowed to flow
+  - IP flow verify
+    - Useful in confirming if a rule in a NSG is blocking ingress or egress traffic to or from a VM
+    - Helps administrators quickly diagnose connectivity issues from or to the internet and from or to the on-premises environment
+  - Variable packet capture
+    - Allows you to create packet capture sessions to track traffic to and from a VM - Useful if there is a requirement to inspect all network traffic between VMs for a specific duration
+    - Uses include gathering network statistics, gaining information on network intrusions, to debug client-server communications, and more
 - The necessary peering connections have been created between vnetwork1 & vnetwork2.
 The firewalls on the virtual machines have been modified to allow ICMP traffic.
 But traffic does not seem to flow between the virtual machines when the ping request is made.
 Which of the following can be used to diagnose the issue? _The issue could be due to the security groups.
 You can diagnose the issue using IP Flow Verify._
 - To analyze traffic, you need to have an existing network watcher, or enable a network watcher in each region that you have NSGs that you want to analyze traffic for.
   - If you want it to record all the successful & failed connection attempts to a VM, do these things: